aws-samples/aws-appsync-merged-api-ci-cd-sample/README.md

 4. Add the repository name in `YOUR_REPOSITORY_NAME` in bin/bookReviewsMergedApi.ts to ensure that the pipeline receives notifications when you commit a change to your repository on Github.

-5. Create an AWS Secrets Manager secret named "github-token" containing your [Github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens/) as a plaintext secret.
+5. Create an [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) secret named "github-token" containing your [Github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens/) as a plaintext secret.

 6. Deploy the AppSync SchemaBreakingChangeDetection stack.
-This stack is resposible for configuraing the Cloudformation Hook which will perform breaking change detection of AppSync schema updates within Cloudformation.
+This stack is responsible for configuring the Cloudformation Hook which will perform breaking change detection of AppSync schema updates within Cloudformation.

     ```
     export AWS_DEFAULT_REGION='us-east-1'
     npx cdk deploy BreakingChangeDetection
     ```

-7. Deploy the BookReviews MergedApi CodePipeline Stack.
-This stack is resposible for configuring the CodePipeline which will handle deploying changes to both the beta and production stage BookReviews Merged API.
+7. Deploy the BookReviews MergedApi [AWS CodePipeline](https://aws.amazon.com/codepipeline/) Stack.
+This stack is responsible for configuring the CodePipeline which will handle deploying changes to both the beta and production stage BookReviews Merged API.
 Note that initially the integration tests in this pipeline are not added initially because they have a dependency on the source APIs being associated.
     ```
     npx cdk deploy BookReviewsMergedApiPipeline
     ```